 “But I am a great eater of beef, and I believe that does harm to my wit.” — William Shakespeare, Twelfth Night

 If there ever was a perfect cut of beef to put on your grill, it would arguably be the prime rib roast.
-The succulent, intense flavor combined with a tender texture make it hard to top … we call it the Ultimate Prime Rib.
+The succulent, intense flavor combined with a tender texture make it hard to top … we call it the Ultimate Prime Rib, and it’s perfect for those special guests you host over the holidays.

 - Ribs 6 through 9, which come from near a cow’s shoulder, or chuck, are referred variously as the “chuck end,” “blade end” or “second cut.”
-It’s got more separate musculature, and more large hunks of fat.
+It’s got more separate musculature, and more big pieces of fat.
 These sections are more fatty and flavorful.

 - Ribs 10 through 12, taken from the “loin end,” “small end” or “first cut.”
 These sections are more meaty and lean with less fat.